ejustroboticsclub/ROV-Documentations/jetson/README.md

    ```
    </br>

-1. To list the cameras connected to USP ports:
+1. To list the cameras connected to USB ports:
    ```
    sudo v4l2-ctl --list-devices
    ```